 A beautifully designed, 24-page reading magazine specifically written for Grade 3 students.

 The magazine’s content has been specifically written for Grade 3 students.
 It uses age-appropriate vocabulary as well as a variety of different text types to address a wide range of relevant and engaging topics.
-The articles contained within the magazine directly relate to learning areas such as Science, History, Geography, Fine Arts, and Health/Physical Education.
+The articles contained within the magazine directly relate to learning areas such as Science, History, Geography, Fine Arts, and PE.

 Some of the highlights of this issue include:

 - “How to Build a Worm Farm” (procedure)